AdobeDocs/commerce-merchant-services.en/help/payment-services/configure-admin.md

 You can customize [!DNL Payment Services] to your needs with helpful configuration options in the Admin.

-When you configure [!DNL Payment Services] for Adobe Commerce and Magento Open Source in the Admin, those configurations apply only to the environment that is set in the Method field of General Configuration.
-Any changes you make in the configuration fields are independent of switching the Method selection---if you switch the method, your selections do not reset.
+When you configure [!DNL Payment Services] for Adobe Commerce and Magento Open Source in the Admin, those configurations apply only to the environment that is set in the [!UICONTROL Method] field of [!UICONTROL General Configuration].
+Any changes you make in the configuration fields are independent of switching the [!UICONTROL Method] selection---if you switch the method, your selections do not reset.

-See the [General Configuration section](#general-configuration) for more information.
+See the [[!UICONTROL General Configuration] section](#general-configuration) for more information.

 ## General configuration

-You can enable [!DNL Payment Services] for your store, and enable either sandbox testing or live payments in the General Configuration section.
+You can enable [!DNL Payment Services] for your store, and enable either sandbox testing or live payments in the [!UICONTROL General Configuration] section.

 ![Methods view](assets/methods-view.png)